How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 Aerial layout mapped of a 2000 square meter tropical permaculture homestead with vegetable gardens, food forest, and pathways in Costa Rica

-Tropical Homestead Design on 2,000 m² (½ Acre)
+A Tropical Homestead on 2,000 m²

-• Gardens for vegetables, roots, and grains
+• Vegetable gardens for roots, greens, and grains

 • A small ecological pond for fish

-• A compost & biochar area for fertility
+• Compost and biochar areas for fertility

 Crop Annual Yield (per plant) Main Use & Notes